 Heavy rain threatens flash flooding for millions across much of the US

-By CNN Meteorologists Mary Gilbert, Briana Waxman, and CNN’s Karina Tsui, CNN
+By CNN Meteorologists Mary Gilbert, Briana Waxman, and CNN’s Karina Tsui, Sarah Dewberry, CNN

-(CNN) — Tens of millions of people are at risk of dangerous flash floods in pockets of nearly every region of the contiguous United States Friday, as the nation’s summer of flooding continues.
+(CNN) — Floodwaters overtook some areas of western Virginia Friday evening as more than 15 million people were at risk of dangerous flash floods in pockets of nearly every region of the contiguous United States as the nation’s summer of flooding continues.

 As summer heat starts to peak, July has seen the exact conditions needed for flooding rain.
-An abundance of incredibly moist, humid air is fueling a majority of Friday’s flood risk, giving storms the potential to dump very heavy, overwhelming rain in a short period of time.
+An abundance of incredibly moist, humid air fueled the majority of Friday’s flood risk, giving storms the potential to dump very heavy, overwhelming rain in a short period of time.

-‘Worst-case scenario’ flash flood potential in the East, slow-moving storms in the Midwest
+A Level 3 of 4 flooding rain threat was in place for parts of northern and southeast Virginia and northeastern West Virginia, with Level 2 of 4 risks covering portions of the mid-Atlantic, Ohio Valley and Midwest, according to the Weather Prediction Center.

-A stalled storm front draped across more than half a dozen states from Oklahoma to Virginia could dump multiple rounds of rain and touch off significant flash flooding Friday.
+The mid-Atlantic and Ohio Valley have been hit by round after round of soaking rain this summer, leaving the soil less able to absorb additional rain and area waterways swollen.
+And a stalled storm front draped across more than half a dozen states dumped multiple rounds of rain in the Midwest throughout the day.

-A Level 3 of 4 flooding rain threat is in place for parts of northern Virginia and northeastern West Virginia, with Level 2 of 4 risks covering portions of the Mid-Atlantic, Ohio Valley and Midwest, according to the Weather Prediction Center.
+Portions of western Virginia were already seeing significant effects.
+Two people were recovered and taken to the hospital after being swept away by floodwaters in Dickenson County, after heavy rain hit the area, according to Sheriff Jeremy Fleming.

-Many places in these risk areas could see an inch or two of rain – especially from the afternoon on – but some could record more, which is a concerning possibility given how wet the ground already is in some areas.
-The Mid-Atlantic and Ohio Valley have been hit by round after round of soaking rain this summer, leaving the soil less able to absorb additional rain and area waterways swollen.
+There has been structural damage to homes, cars and roadways but there are no reports of fatalities at this time, he said.

-The West Virginia-Virginia border area has been hit particularly hard this summer and the National Weather Service is highlighting the potential for very heavy rain on Friday that could dump upwards of 5 inches there in a short time.
-If that happens, it would equate to a 1-in-100 year rainfall event.
+First responders and the Virginia Department of Transportation are clearing fallen trees from roads, and residents are urged to avoid driving through water, Youngkin added.

-“These extreme amounts won’t be widespread and might not occur, but the potential is definitely there for worst-case scenario flash flooding,” the NWS warned.
+The West Virginia-Virginia border area has been hit particularly hard this summer, which was exacerbated Friday evening with heavily saturated soil, which prevents the rain from absorbing.

-Petersburg, Virginia – just south of Richmond – has also been dealing with severe flooding in recent days and could get more soaking rain Friday.
-The city was under a flash flood emergency, the most severe flood warning, on Monday night as floodwater rose quickly.
+Petersburg, Virginia – just south of Richmond – has also been dealing with severe flooding in recent days and was under threat for more soaking rain Friday.
+Floodwaters rose quickly Monday night, when the city was under a flash flood emergency, the most severe flood warning.

-Slow-moving, heavy storms are also expected Friday afternoon in the Midwest before some severe thunderstorms potentially develop and keep storms from loitering around.
+Slow-moving, heavy storms passed through the Midwest Friday afternoon, and some continued overnight.
+Multiple flash flood warnings were in effect in eastern Kentucky Friday evening after heavy, slow-moving storms developed.

 Heavy rain broke daily rainfall records in parts of Illinois, Indiana, Kentucky, Kansas and Missouri on Thursday.
 Drenching storms dumped up to 9 inches of rain and prompted early morning flash flooding along the Kansas-Missouri border, including the Kansas City metro area, Thursday.